XMegaForArduino/arduino/README.md

 'hardware/arduino' sub-directory in the arduino development environment that are necessary for supporting specific ATXmega CPU's.

 This software is provided 'as-is' with no warranty, implied or otherwise

+            Installing the XMegaForArduino board support

+On versions of the IDE as of 1.6 you should be able to use the downloadable hardware manager configuration file at the following location:

+&nbsp;&nbsp;<a href="https://raw.githubusercontent.com/XMegaForArduino/IDE/master/XMegaForArduino.json">
+XMegaForArduino.json</a>

+For earlier IDE versions, you will need to patch boards.txt and avrdude.conf manually, and probably patch avr-gcc, avr-binutils, and avr-libc .
+The patch files are available in the 'patches' repository as part of this project.

 NOTE:  in some cases there may be USB vendor IDs or product IDs that have